Why do plants need food?

 To stay in the best health, plants benefit from nutrients, principally nitrogen, phosphorus and potassium.
 Over time potted plants will use up the nutrients in their potting soil and therefore, it is beneficial to top-up these nutrients using fertiliser.

-- Plants need feeding when they are growing, so more in Spring, less in Winter
+- Plants need feeding when they are growing, so typically in Spring and Summer

-- Plants that grow more quickly need feeding more frequently and slow-growing plants (e.g. Cactus) less frequently
+- Plants that grow more quickly need feeding more frequently while slow-growing plants (e.g. Cactus) need feeding less often

 - Water your plant thoroughly a few days before adding fertiliser, as your plant will absorb nutrients through its roots, so moist soil will help spread the fertiliser

-- As with many areas of plant care, it is better to be too cautious than too bold with fertilising your plant, so it is often best to half dilute fertiliser before feeding your plant
+- As with many areas of plant care, it is better to be overly cautious than too bold with fertilising your plant, so it is often best to dilute your plant feed by twice the amount the bottle recommends before feeding your plant

 - Flowering plants will need fertilising more frequently